FY 2019's 65,000 cap for H-1B visas has been reached, says the USCIS.

 For more information about H-1B visas, request a

-free initial consultation with our
+free criminal consultation with our

 Santa Barbara immigration attorney at